AlexsLemonade/training-modules/RNA-seq/01-qc_trim_quant.md

 #### Input: `-i` and `-I`

-These arguments specify the read1 input and read2 input, respectively.
+These arguments specify the read1 input and read2 (sometimes called left and right) input, respectively.

 #### fastq output: `-o` and `-O`